 May.
 The wettest of the century in England and Wales, with an average of 141 mm.
 It was also one of the most thundery months on record: thunder was heard on 16 days at West Raynham (Norfolk).
 The May Bank holiday was very wet.

 June.
 Very close to the long-term average temperature overall.
-Cool and unsettled start; then a finer spell.
+Cool and unsettled start; then a finer, dry spell.
 The final ten days were cool and unsettled.
 There were some violent thunderstorms on the 24th and 25th: 36 mm if rain fell in 42 minutes at Aberystwyth on the 24th.
+A party of six potholers were drowned in a flash flood in the Mossdale caving disaster, near Wharfedale, Yorkshire, following torrential rain on the 24th of June.

 July.
 The second warmest (16.7) month of the 60s.
 There were some severe thunder and hailstorms on the 13th, particularly around the Chippenham-Melksham area of Wiltshire, where large (57g) hailstones caused devastation to glass.